 Yellow Ribbon Program for Veterans

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.
 The University of South Carolina Beaufort has agreed to accept an unlimited number of applicants who are eligible for the Post 9/11 (Ch.
 33) benefit at the 100% rate.
 No application required.

 Survivors' and Dependents' Educational Assistance (DEA)

 Children of deceased or 100% disabled Veterans, who were killed or disabled during military service, can attend any SC State supported institutions up until their 26th birthday and pay no tuition.
 Fees still apply.
-Applications are available in the Financial Aid/VA Office.
+Applications are available on the SCDVA website at the link below.